Lunaris-Project/Lunaric/README.md

 - **Dynamic Wallpaper Integration**
   Colors adapt to your wallpaper via `swww` or `hyprpaper`, with support for animated wallpapers and video backgrounds .
 - **Islamic Services**
-  Built-in Azan notifications, prayer times (Mawaqet Alsalah), and Qibla direction via custom AGS widgets.
+  Built-in Azan notifications and prayer times (Mawaqet Alsalah) via custom AGS widgets.
 Fully configurable for your location.
 - **AGS-Powered UI**
   Feature-rich sidebar with:
   - Weather forecasts (OpenWeatherMap API)